 4. Stand tall

-It’s no fun for a little one who can’t see what’s going on when they’re trying to bake, so take their learning to new heights.
-Give them their own portable step stool - like this Liewood one that comes in lovely muted shades - or a learning tower so they can stand tall at the kitchen counter.
+It’s no fun for a little one who can’t see what’s going on when they’re trying to bake, so give them their own portable step stool - like this Liewood one that comes in lovely muted shades - or a learning tower so they can stand tall at the kitchen counter.
 Or, alternatively, lay out everything on a table where they can sit comfortably.
 They’re far more likely to stay engaged if they can do, and see things easily.
-So simple, so effective!

 5. What’s their flavour?